 Scheme Indicative Cost BSIP Proposal Outcome Benefits Delivery Update areas where there is a higher percentage of elderly residents.
 Bus stop improvement proposals have had an initial appraisal using DfT's small scheme appraisal tool, with an BCR value of 3.7 achieve stop is £15 - 16k, indicating the budget can initially cover approximately 160 bus stop accessibility upgrades.
 Not all 160 stops will require the full £16k of improvements, which will enable more than 160 stops to be brought forward for- upgrade (from the long list of 194 stops).
-Prioritisation of bus stop accessibility upgrades are based on the following prioritisation criteria: • high usage/high service frequency bus stops • interchange stops • locality of stop in terms of amenities and residential areas it services. • On bus corridor complimented by other bus priority measures Project delivery timeframes The programme will be specified and procured in early 2023/24 and delivered throughout 2023/24 and 2024/25.
-Real Time Information at bus stops £1,500,000 Provision of a package of real time information displays at bus stops, including a mix of hardwired 'next bus' displays and eink timetable displays.
-The programme will include Real Provide real time bus service arrive information, providing reassurance to passengers regarding reliability and journey planning.
-New RTPI installation identified for 100 bus stops.
-Prioritisation has been given to high usage and interchange bus stops, including on bus corridors
+Prioritisation of bus stop accessibility upgrades are based on the following prioritisation criteria: high usage/high service frequency bus stops interchange stops locality of stop in terms of amenities and residential areas it services.
+On bus corridor complimented by other bus priority measures Project delivery timeframes The programme will be specified and procured in early 2023/24 and delivered throughout 2023/24 and 2024/25.
+Real Time Information at bus stops £1,500,000 Provision of a package of real time information displays at bus stops, including a mix of hard- wired 'next bus' displays and e- ink timetable displays.
+The programme will include Real

 Scheme Indicative Cost BSIP Proposal Outcome Benefits Delivery Update Time information screens at 100 bus stops and real time QR complimented by other bus priority measures codes at 461 bus stops.
 The rollout schedule for the RTPI installations will be prioritised at stops with: high usage stops high service frequency bus stops interchange stops On bus corridor complimented by other bus priority measures locality of stop in terms of amenities and residential areas it services.
 Project delivery timeframes The programme will be specified and procured in early 2023/24 and delivered throughout 2023/24 and 2024/25.
 CCTV and lighting at bus stops £825,000 CCTV will be installed in at least 100 bus stop shelters, with 100 bus stops receiving an uplift in lighting levels, to aid customer safety.
 100 bus stop locations identified with prioritisation given to high usage and interchange bus stops, including on bus corridors complimented by other bus priority measures.
-Areas of high crime or perceived crime risk, Cost proposals being finalised for CCTV will be installed at 100+ bus stop shelters, with 100 bus stops to receive an uplift in lighting levels, to aid customer safety. included.
+Areas of high crime or perceived crime risk, CCTV will be installed at 100+ bus stop shelters, with 100 bus stops to receive an uplift in lighting levels, to aid customer safety. included.
 The rollout schedule for the CCTV and lighting installations will be prioritised at stops with: